erickexinlu/Aquarium/README.md

 > a basic "sentience" of the fish through some very simple animations and
 > programming to where it feels like the fish has some semblance of reality.

-As a **user**, I want to be able to:
+# As a **user**, I want to be able to:
 - Add fish to a Tank with chosen attributes of Name, Colour, Species
 - Remove fish from a Tank
 - Feed the fish to reset their hunger levels
-- Watch the fish swim around (or list all fish in a Tank at first, prior to GUI)
+- Watch the fish swim around
 - Check the hunger levels of the fish
 - Have the tank auto-save when I decide to quit the application
 - When starting the application, have the option to either continue with the previous tank, or start over

-If I have the time, I would love to add extra functionalities like:
+# If I have the time, I would love to add extra functionalities like:
 - Being able to "chase" fish with the cursor
 - Providing basic animations for the fish
 - Provide some decorations to drag and drop around the tank